pshanoop/dotfiles/README.md

 I try to upstream any fixes, tweaks and improvements whenever possible, and limit this repository to customisations and very opinionated settings only.

+## Sysconfig

+I also keep my system-wide configuration settings in this repository.
+See [sysconfig/README.md](sysconfig/README.md) for more details on that.

 ## LICENCE

 Copyright 2012-2021, Hugo Osvaldo Barrera <hugo@barrera.io>